Honorary Degree Recipients

-At its 145th Commencement on May 28, 2016, Elmhurst College will confer an honorary doctoral degree on an individual whose commitments and achievements embody the College’s mission, vision and core values.
+At its 146th Commencement on May 27, 2017, Elmhurst College will confer an honorary doctoral degree on individuals whose commitments and achievements embody the College’s mission, vision and core values.

 The 2017 honorary degree recipients are Chicago radio host Terri Hemmert ’70; and former longtime Tonight Show bandleader Doc Severinsen.
 Hemmert will deliver the commencement address.